ajbouh/qa/README.md

 ## Getting started with QA

-Starting with the 0.17 release, QA is now available as the 'qa-tool' rubygem.
+Starting with the 0.17 release, QA is now available as the [qa-tool gem](https://rubygems.org/gems/qa-tool).
 You can add 'qa-tool' to your gem's development dependencies, or add the following to your Gemfile:
 ```
 gem 'qa-tool'
 ```